 ✔ Hot slag, sparks

 ✔ Irritation and chemical burns

 1. Exposed Skin Protection

-Like hands, feet, and hand, the protection of exposed skin is also important.
+Like hands, feet, and hands, the protection of exposed skin is also important.
 I know Comfort is a key component, and these safety equipment are not so comfy.
 But safety comes first.

 The good news is to keep the weight factor in mind; the manufacturer designed a lightweight welding jacket for you.